 The course has very strong links with regional and national employers with many students opting to work in practice and study part time after year one.

-To help with managing the MA with your existing commitments we have structured the course to provide some flexibility so that you have the option to complete the MA in two years (the second year is two days a week) or continuing with a one day a week model and complete the MA LA in three years.
+To help with managing the MA with your existing commitments we have structured the course to provide some flexibility.
+You have the option to complete the MA in two or three years.

 Each year the course is assessed yearly to evaluate how it meets the accreditation standards set by the Landscape Institute, especially the curriculum and how this facilitates employment ready students.
 To ensure the academic rigour and creative flair is maintained the course is reviewed annually by External Examiners.